 Our capacity to cope with adversity and in some cases, be strengthened by it is an astounding feature of the human condition.
 Yet society’s expectations that we should bounce back, put up a fight and recover, could be counter-productive in how we deal with adversity.
 This exhibition explores our understanding of resilience, its relationship to the imagination and to artistic practice.

-Contributers: Jan Arden, Liz Atkin, Barrington, Dragon Cafe, Sarah Carpenter, Corali Dance Company, David Gilbert & Lila Palmer & Rose M. Hall, Sara Haq, Matthew, Esther Maxwell-Orumbie, John McGill, Sue Morgan, Mr X, Max Reeves, Grayson Perry, RE:CREATE Psychiatry, Roy, Sara Shamsavari, Maureen Scott, Martin Wade, Peter White, the vacuum cleaner and Xavier White
+Contributers: Jan Arden, Liz Atkin, Barrington, Dragon Cafe, Sarah Carpenter, Corali Dance Company in collaboration with Hydar Dewachi, David Gilbert & Lila Palmer & Rose M. Hall, Sara Haq, Matthew, Esther Maxwell-Orumbie, John Mc, Sue Morgan, Mr X, Max Reeves, Grayson Perry, RE:CREATE Psychiatry, Roy, Sara Shamsavari, Maureen Scott, Martin Wade, Peter White, the vacuum cleaner and Xavier White

 Our event partners include Bethlem Museum of the Mind, Wellcome Collection, Kings College London and TATE.